w3f/research/docs/polkadot/block-production/Babe.md

 ## 4. Clock Adjustment (Relative Time Algorithm)

 It is important for parties to know the current slot  for the security and completeness of BABE.
 For this, validators can use their computer clocks which is adjusted by the Network Time Protocol.
 However, in this case, we need to trust servers of NTP.
 If an attack happens to one of these servers than we cannot claim anymore that BABE is secure.
-Therefore, we show how a party realizes the notion of slots without using NTP.
-Here, we assume we have a partial synchronous channel meaning that any message sent by a validator arrives at most $\D$-slots later. $\D$ is an unknown parameter.
+Therefore, we show how a validator realizes the notion of slots without using NTP.
+Here, we assume we have a partial synchronous network meaning that any message sent by a validator arrives at most $\D$-slots later. $\D$ is an unknown parameter.

 Each party has a local clock and this clock is not updated by any extarnal source such as NTP or GPS.
 When a validator receives the genesis block, it stores the arrival time as $t_0$ as a reference point of the beginning of the first slot.
 We are aware of the beginning of the first slot is not same for everyone.
 We assume that the maximum difference of start time of the first slot between validators is at most $\delta$.
 Then each party divides their timeline in slots and update periodically its local clock with the following algorithm.